-In addition to internal professional development workshops, employees and managers have access to an educational stipend for internal and external workshops, conferences, interests and classes.
+In addition to internal professional development workshops, employees and managers have access to an educational stipend for internal and external workshops, conferences, interests, and classes.

 Our managers run our business and walk the talk of our values and culture.
-Still at an early stage, we are using internal, external and self directed tools and strategies to continue to train, grow and evolve our managers' leadership skills.
+Still, at an early stage, we are using internal, external and self-directed tools and strategies to continue to train, grow and evolve our managers' leadership skills.

-Early on, we spent time clearly defining our philosophies, guidelines and processes around Performance & Talent Management, Career Paths and Internal Mobility.
+Early on, we spent time clearly defining our philosophies, guidelines, and processes around Performance & Talent Management, Career Paths and Internal Mobility.

 Individuals and teams benefit most from timely feedback that aligns with their work cycles.
-We have intentionally transitioned from bi-annual “reviews” to regular monthly feedback check-ins.
+We have intentionally transitioned from bi-annual “reviews” to regular quarterly feedback check-ins.
 This has helped support our “real-time, real talk” approach to working together and has helped us build this important muscle faster together.